lynnfaraday/aresmush.com/_root/fs3/fs3.3/core.md

 You can only raise one ability each week.

 Raising abilities costs a different amount of XP depending on the type and level, as explained below.

+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** These XP costs are tuned for the "Realistic Progression" model of character advancement, as explained in [Tweaking FS3]](/fs3/fs3-3/tweaking-fs3).
+There are many other possible models, and these costs are fully configurable.

 ###  Action Skills